vwellmo57/Engineering_4_Notebook/README.md

 ### CopyPasta 1
 #### Description
 In this assignment we used a motion sensor to detect motion and then take a picture.
+#### How
+The code was rather simple and the camera wiring was done so all I had to do was hookup the sensor.
+#### Lessons(s) Learned
+- The pir.wait_for_motion() function makes everything pretty easy.
+- You can use the date time function to have an easy filenaming system
+### CopyPasta 2
+#### Description
+In this assignment we used the stop motion function to make a stop motion video.
+#### How
+The code was rather simple, I used a try loop to catch exeptions so the program didn't crash.
+#### Lessons(s) Learned
+- You can use a try loop if you think a section of code will throw exeptions.
+- You should have an easy way to exit your loop with keyborad input.